AgentHub

 Editorial compare

-Cursor is the safest premium coding-workspace default, Windsurf is the boldest agentic-editor bet, and GitHub Copilot is the best value-and-governance rollout.
+Cursor is the lowest-risk premium coding-workspace default, Devin Desktop (formerly Windsurf) is the bolder Devin-linked local IDE and cloud-agent bet, and GitHub Copilot is the best value-and-governance rollout.

 coding-assistant